Stride-Labs/stride/x/epochs/README.md

 When an epoch triggers the execution of code, that code is executed at the first block whose blocktime is greater than `end_time`.
 It follows that the `start_time` of the following epoch will be the `end_time` of the previous epoch.

 Stride uses three epoch identifiers as found in `x/epochs/genesis.go`
-1. `"week"`: this identifies an epoch that lasts one week (or 168 hours).
-2. `DAY_EPOCH`: this identifies an epoch that lasts 24 hours.
+1. `DAY_EPOCH`: this identifies an epoch that lasts 24 hours.
-3. `STRIDE_EPOCH`: this identifies an epoch that lasts 5 minutes (although this may be changed), and is used in the `x/stakeibc/` module as a time interval in accordance with which the Stride app chain performs certain functions.
+2. `STRIDE_EPOCH`: this identifies an epoch that lasts 5 minutes (although this may be changed), and is used in the `x/stakeibc/` module as a time interval in accordance with which the Stride app chain performs certain functions.

 ## State